hnanhquoc/TicketHub/README.md

-# Homework 3 - *CoderTicket*
+# Homework 3 - *TiketHub*

-**CoderTicket** is a Ruby on Rails application that allows users to create and buy tickets to cool events.
+**TiketHub** is a Ruby on Rails application that allows users to create and buy tickets to cool events.

 - Submitted by: **Quoc**
 - Time spent: **15,5** hours